-23.2 How do I add nodes to an existing Citus cluster?
-271 23.3 How does Citus handle failure of a worker node?
-271 23.4 How does Citus handle failover of the coordinator node?
-271 23.5 Are there any PostgreSQL features not supported by Citus?
-272 23.6 How do I choose the shard count when I hash-partition my data?
-272 23.7 How do I change the shard count for a hash partitioned table?
-272 How does citus support count(distinct) queries?
+Are there any PostgreSQL features not supported by Citus?

+How do I choose the shard count when I hash-partition my data?

+How do I change the shard count for a hash partitioned table?

+How does citus support count(distinct) queries?

 In which situations are uniqueness constraints supported on distributed tables?

-23.10 How do I create database roles, functions, extensions etc in a Citus cluster?
-273 23.11 What if a worker node's address changes?
-273 23.12 Which shard contains data for a particular tenant?
-274 I forgot the distribution column of a table, how do I find it?
-23.14 Can I distribute a table by multiple keys?
-274 23.15 Why does pg_relation_size report zero bytes for a distributed table?
-274 Why am I seeing an error about max_intermediate_result_size?
+How do I create database roles, functions, extensions etc in a Citus cluster?

+What if a worker node's address changes?

+Which shard contains data for a particular tenant?

+I forgot the distribution column of a table, how do I find it?

+Can I distribute a table by multiple keys?

+Why does pg_relation_size report zero bytes for a distributed table?

+Why am I seeing an error about max_intermediate_result_size?

 Can I run Citus on Microsoft Azure?

-23.18 Can I shard by schema on Citus for multi-tenant applications?
-275 How does cstore_fdw work with Citus?
-What happened to pg_shard?
-24 Relat ed Articles 277 24.1 Efficient Rollup Tables with HyperLogLog in Postgres 277 Distributed Distinct Count with HyperLogLog on Postgres Postgres Parallel Indexing in Citus Real-time Event Aggregation at Scale Using Postgres with Citus How Distributed Outer Joins on PostgreSQL with Citus Work 24.6 Designing your SaaS Database for Scale with Postgres 24.7 Building a Scalable Postgres Metrics Backend using the Citus Extension 300 24.8 Sharding a Multi-Tenant App with Postgres 24.9 Sharding Postgres with Semi-Structured Data and Its Performance Implications 24.10 Scalable Real-time Product Search using PostgreSQL with Citus
+Can I run Citus on Amazon RDS?

+What is the state of Citus on AWS?

+Can I create a new DB in a Citus Cloud instance?

+Can I shard by schema on Citus for multi-tenant applications?

+How does cstore_fdw work with Citus?

+23.23 What happened to pg_shard?
+274

+24 Over 275

+Provisioning

+24.2 Connecting 277

+25 Mana оте 279

+43 25.1 Scaling

+25.2 Monitoring

+25.3 Security

+25.4 Backup, Availability, and Replication

+Formation API

+25.6

+Upgrades

+23.1 Logging 300

+26 Addit ional Features 311

+Extensions 311

+Forking

+Followers

+Custom PostgreSQL Configuration

+27 Supp ort and Billing 317

+27.1 Support

+27.2 Billing 317

+28 Relat ed Articles 319

+20 Efficient Rollup Tables with HyperLogLog in Postgres -

+28.2 Distributed Distinct Count with HyperLogLog on Postgres

+28.3 Postgres Parallel Indexing in Citus

+28.4 Real-time Event Aggregation at Scale Using Postgres with Citus

+28.5 How Distributed Outer Joins on PostgreSQL with Citus Work

+28.6 Designing your SaaS Database for Scale with Postgres

+28.7

+28.8 Building a Scalable Postgres Metrics Backend using the Citus Extension

+28.9 Sharding Postgres with Semi Structured Data and Its Performance Implications

+Sharding Postgres with Semi-Structured Data and Its Performance Implications

+∠0.10 Scalable Real-time Product Search using PostgreSQL with Citus 331

-Welcome to the documentation for Citus 12.1!
+Welcome to the documentation for Citus 10.2!
 Citus is an open source extension to PostgreSQL that transforms Postgres into a distributed database.
 To scale out Postgres horizontally, Citus employs distributed tables, reference tables, and a distributed SQL query engine.
 The query engine parallelizes SQL queries across multiple servers in a database cluster to deliver dramatically improved query response times, even for data-intensive applications.